 However there are a lot of non-financial reasons to consider an extended warranty.
 If you’re a worrier, that used car warranty will reduce your anxiety about potential breakdowns because you know you won’t have to foot the bill - or at least, not all of it.

 If you have trouble putting money aside for unexpected expenses, that’s also where a warranty could be helpful.
 Dealing with a broken car and no money to pay for repairs isn’t any fun, and if that’s a possibility for you, a service contract might be worth considering.
+If peace-of-mind is on the top of your list, then it is definitely worth considering.
+We put together this rather lovely and detailed infographic, to help you make the decision.

 Used car warranties are very careful to specify what they do or do not cover.
 What you need to know about them is contained right in the contract!
 Read it carefully so you know what you’re buying.
 Don’t trust the salesperson or even the brochure.
 They might have outdated or otherwise incorrect information.
 Only the contract counts when you’re determining what’s covered.